Assessing Neural Network Robustness via Adversarial Pivotal Tuning

 alt

-We investigate the effect of finetuning a PRIME-ResNet50 model on our generated fooling images.
-We find that the accuracy on fooling images increases.
+We investigate the effect of finetuning a PRIME-ResNet50 model on our generated fooling images usng APT, PGD and SSAG.
+We find that the accuracy to correcly predict the original class increases after finetuning for each indidual attack but also when combining all attacks.

 Acknowledgement